 See how it works

-Having your Mazda serviced regularly is a good idea.
+Having your Mazda serviced regularly at a licensed Mazda Service Centre is a good idea.
 It’ll help keep your car running smoothly and identify any potential issues before they become major (and more expensive) problems.

 How often should I service my Mazda?

 Mazda recommends servicing passenger vehicles every 12 months, or 10,000kms.
-For larger vehicles and ute (like the BT-50), they recommend you get a service every 12 months or 15,000kms.
+For larger vehicles and ute (like the BT-50), they recommend getting a service every 12 months or 15,000kms.

 During a standard car service, what normally happens?